 TRANSMISSOMETER- An apparatus used to determine visibility by measuring the transmission of light through the atmosphere.
-It is the measurement source for determining runway visual range (RVR) and runway visibility value (RVV).
+It is the measurement source for determining runway visual range (RVR).
+(See VISIBILITY.)

-TRANSMITTING IN THE BLIND- A transmission from one station to other stations in circumstances where two-way communication cannot be established, but where it is believed that the called stations may be able to receive the transmission.
+TRANSMITTING IN THE BLIND - A transmission from one station to other stations in circumstances where two-way communication cannot be established, but where it is believed that the called stations may be able to receive the transmission.